Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 Corticosteroids help reduce the inflammatory response associated with allergic reactions.
 Nasal-spray corticosteroids (commonly called steroids) are considered the most effective drugs for controlling the symptoms of moderate-to-severe allergic rhinitis.
 They are often used alone or in combination with second-generation oral antihistamines.

 The benefits of nasal spray steroids include:

 Nasal-Spray Brands.
 Corticosteroids available in nasal spray form include:

 Possible Long-Term Complications.
 All corticosteroids suppress stress hormones.
 This effect can produce some serious long-term complications in people who take oral steroids.
-Researchers have found far fewer concerns with nasal administration or inhaled forms, but there may be certain problems:
+Researchers have found far fewer concerns with nasal administration or inhaled forms, but there may still be certain problems, including:

 Side Effects.
 Cromolyn has no major side effects, but minor ones include nasal congestion, coughing, sneezing, wheezing, nausea, nosebleeds, and dry throat.
 The spray can cause burning or irritation.

 Leukotriene antagonists are oral drugs that block leukotrienes, powerful immune system factors that cause airway constriction and mucus production in allergy-related asthma.
 They appear to work as well as antihistamines for treatment of allergic rhinitis, but are not as effective as nasal corticosteroids.

 Leukotriene antagonists include zafirlukast (Accolate, generic) and montelukast (Singulair, generic).
 These drugs are mainly used to treat asthma.
 Montelukast is also approved to treat seasonal allergies and indoor allergies.